The Enchanted Wanderer: Synopsis

 The novel doesn't have a coherent plot.
-Instead, it consists of various episodes of Flyagin's life, told by him to strangers he met.
+It consists of various 20 chapters, the first one being a kind of introduction, the remaining chapters present independent episodes of Flyagin's life, told by him to strangers he met.

 The protagonist, Ivan Flyagin, has been "promised to God" by his mother but refused to join the monastery as a young man, ignoring all the "signs", allegedly pointing him the way.
-The rest of his life, full of wandering, he sees as a "punishment" for this, and after all becomes a monk.
+The rest of his life, full of wandering, he sees as a "punishment" for this, and eventually he becomes a monk.

 Reception

 Contemporary critics' reaction was generally lukewarm.
 Narodnik Nikolay Mikhaylovsky in 1895, re-assessing the whole of Leskov's legacy, wrote: "In terms of fabula richness it might have been Leskov's most significant work, but total lack of focus is more than obvious so there is no fabula as such, rather a set of fabulas, strung together, so that any bead could be removed and replaced by another, and any number of other beads could be put onto the same string."

 Later critics praised The Enchanted Wanderer as one of Leskov's masterpieces where, according to D.S.
 Mirsky, the author used his unique gift of a storyteller to the fullest effect.